SubuMangu/OS/OS Midsem Notes.md

 **Examples of Batch Operating Systems:** Payroll Systems, Bank Statements, etc.

 2. **Multi-Programming Operating System**
-- Multiprogramming Operating Systems can be simply illustrated as more than one program is present in the main memory and any one of them can be kept in execution.
+- Multiprogramming Operating Systems can be simply illustrated as more than one program/jobs is present in the main memory and any one of them can be kept in execution.
+- Since, in general, main memory is too small to accommodate all jobs, the jobs are kept initially on the disk in the **job pool**.
+This pool consists of all processes residing on disk awaiting allocation of main memory
+- The set of jobs in memory can be a subset of the jobs kept in the job pool.
+- The OS picks a job from main memory and executes it till completion.Other jobs in the have to wait for one jo to complete.
+- Hence, though multiprogramming ensures no cpu idleness but lacks responsivenes.
 - These are tightly coupled

 <img src="Images/Screenshot 2024-09-30 114441.png" width="" height="">